Pursuing Excellence for Tomorrow's Challenges

 - Title I provides greater decision-making authority and flexibility within the schools and for teachers.
 However, greater responsibility for student performance is the exchange made for this flexibility.

-- Federal legislation requires schools to utilize a portion of their Title I funds to support parent and family involvement.
-Parents and family should contact the school principal with any comments or suggestions regarding the school’s parent and family involvement expenditures.
+- Federal legislation requires schools to utilize a portion of their Title I funds to support parent and family engagement.
+Parents and family should contact the school principal with any comments or suggestions regarding the school’s parent and family engagement expenditures.

-Parent and Family Involvement Policy and School-Parent-Student Compact
+Parent and Family Engagement Policy and School-Parent-Student Compact

-- Each Title I school is required to ask for input from parents and family regarding the development of a parent and family involvement policy and a school-parent-student compact.
+- Each Title I school is required to ask for input from parents and family regarding the development of a parent and family engagement policy and a school-family-student compact.

 - The school-parent-student compact outlines how parents and family, the entire school staff, and students will share the responsibility for improved student academic achievement and the way in which the school and families will build and develop a partnership to help children achieve the State’s high standards.